LMS Book Series

 Published by Cambridge University Press

 The Series was founded in 1968 by the Society and Cambridge University Press.
-Most volumes are short monographs giving authoritative accounts of the present state of knowledge on a topic of general interest.
-Records of lectures and seminars on advanced topics in mathematics held internationally are also published.
+It has established itself as a valuable source of information for professional mathematicians and research workers in all areas of mathematics.
+Most of the volumes are short monographs giving an authoritative account of the present state of knowledge of a topic of current interest.
+The treatment may be informal but importance is attached to clear yet rigorous exposition.

 Published by Cambridge University Press

-Ideally a student text should be accessible to a first year research student working alone.
+Ideally a student text should be accessible to a first-year research student working alone.
 Texts are frequently based on graduate courses given by the authors.
-Translations of successful books and proceedings of suitable instructional conferences are also considered.
-To date, the series contains over 70 titles.
+Translations of successful books and edited notes from suitable research schools are also considered.
+To date, the series contains over 85 titles.

 Published by Princeton University Press (This series is now closed to new submissions)

 The original series was founded in 1968 by the Society and Academic Press; the second series was launched by the Society and Oxford University Press in 1983.
-Since January 2003, the series has moved and new titles are published by Princeton University Press
+In January 2003, the series moved again and new titles were published by Princeton University Press up until 2013.

 The books are of medium length, usually 250–450 pages, and are published in an attractive hardback version.